fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 When organizers record webinars and town halls, the recordings are stored in OneDrive.
 Once an organizer uses VOD to publish event recordings, the recordings are stored in Sharepoint Embedded File Storage Containers.
 Only the event organizers can manage the recordings of past town halls in their calendar.

 STILL EDITING:
-To learn how to locate a recording in Sharepoint Embedded, see [](/sharepoint/dev/embedded/concepts/content-experiences/search-content).
+To learn how to locate a recording in Sharepoint Embedded, see [Search SharePoint Embedded content](/sharepoint/dev/embedded/concepts/content-experiences/search-content).
 As an admin, although you can find the event recording in the Sharepoint Embedded Container, you can only delete the recording in the Teams admin center.

 To learn more about Sharepoint Embedded File Storage Containers, see [Overview of SharePoint Embedded](/sharepoint/dev/embedded/overview).